 When you get to the top, turn right into Calle Goethe and then left into Paseo Miramar.
 This street turns its slope down to the sea with some uninteresting modern apartment blocks but you quickly return to late 19th century Malaga.
 Don’t miss Villa Fernanda on your left as you walk down to Paseo de Sancha.

-Once you’re back on Paseo de Sancha, turn left to take in Hotel Caleta Palace and Villa Onieta.
+Once you’re back on Paseo de Sancha, turn left to take in Hotel Caleta Palace.

 Getting back to Malaga